robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-controllers/jbcontroller/write/burntokensof.md

 3. Make sure the current funding cycle for the project hasn't paused burning if the request is not coming from one of the project's terminals.
 If the request is coming from a terminal, allow burning regardless of the pause state because it could be a sub-routine of another operation such as redemption.

     ```
-    // If the message sender is not a terminal, the current funding cycle must not be paused.
+    // If the message sender is a terminal, the current funding cycle must not be paused.
     if (
       _fundingCycle.burnPaused() &&
       !directory.isTerminalOf(_projectId, IJBPaymentTerminal(msg.sender))